lanru2001/splunk_otel_terra/README.md

      kubectl create namespace splunk-logging
      ```

-  6. Install Splunk OTEL on the cluster and set values for endpoint, HEC token, index, insecureSkipVerify and Cluster name.
+  6. Install Splunk OTEL on the cluster and set values for endpoint, HEC token, index, insecureSkipVerify and Cluster name

   7. Validate the installation via the kubectl cli